 Get started by gaming

 If you don't have any board games I have some options for you.
 Print and Play games are fantastic, inexpensive, and you don't have to leave the house to get them.
 You can find our list of 10 great print and play games here to get you started.
-Maybe, like us, you are really bad at keeping your printer stocked with ink.
+Maybe, like us, you are really bad at keeping your printer stocked with ink or ink is out of stock.
 I have you covered there too.
 Our list of 8 awesome board game apps is here.
-Both these lists just scratch the surface of what is available to choose from.
+You can also play on Board Game Arena.
+Learn about BGA in this post.
+These lists just scratch the surface of what is available to choose from.

 Move on to curriculum